-Designer Dee Murphy made a splash when she posted images of her renovated kitchen.
-It was her slate floor - planks of slate arranged in a patternless pattern - that got the most attention.
+we were struck by this installation by designer dee murphy, who made a splash when she posted images of her renovated kitchen. it was her slate floor arranged in a patternless pattern–that got the most attention.